-Gay Head Cliffs and Beach Professional Review and Guide
+Gay Head Cliffs and Beach Professional Guide

 "Choose a clear sunny day to fully appreciate the panorama from the top of Gay Head Cliffs and for strolling along the beach.
 From the sand, your eyes will be drawn first to the majestic cliffs, rising steeply to flaunt their colorful striations and then to the beach-goers, in bathing and birthday suits, prancing in and out of the water and often wallowing—illegally—in the clay pits.